jmdisuanco/react-fn-component-boilerplate/README.md

 # JM's ƒunctional React component Boilerplate
- This is a Functional React component Boilerplate which makes use of React Hooks
+ A Functional React component Boilerplate which makes use of React Hooks

 ## Features
     - Development preconfigured